Types of Nonqualified Deferred Compensation Plans

 Restricted Property Plans

-If the restricted property is expected to appreciate in value until it becomes unrestricted, then it would be advantageous to claim the income immediately.
+If the restricted property is expected to appreciate in value until it becomes unrestricted, then it is better to claim the income immediately.
 IRC §83(b) allows an employee to make an election to be taxed immediately on the fair market value (FMR) of the restricted property when it is received.
 This election also allows the employer to immediately deduct the FMR.
 When the property becomes unrestricted, the employee will only have to pay the more favorable long-term capital gains tax on the difference between the FMR when the property becomes unrestricted and when it was originally received, assuming that the employee held the property longer than 1 year; otherwise the marginal tax rate for short-term capital gains applies.
 In any case, the employee does not pay employment taxes on the capital gain.
 The disadvantage of this election is that if the property is ultimately forfeited, such as would be the case if the employee left before the vestment period, then the employee cannot claim a deduction for the forfeited property even though tax was already paid on it, and the employer must recognize the original FMR as income when the property is forfeited by the employee.

 Case 2: You elect to be taxed immediately on the stock in the year that is received, so you pay tax on the fair market value of $10,000 and your employer gets to deduct the same amount.
 In 2030, when the forfeiture restrictions are lifted, the stock is worth $100,000 for which you pay the long-term capital gains tax of $90,000 (= $100,000 − $10,000).